learn-co-curriculum/phase-4-deploying-rails-react-to-heroku/README.md

-When we run the app using `npm start` and webpack is handling the React server, it can handle these client-side routing requests just fine! **However**, when we're running React within the Rails application, we also have routes defined for our Rails API; and Rails will be responsible for all the routing logic in our application.
+When we run the app using `npm start` and webpack is handling the React server, it can handle these client-side routing requests just fine! **However**, when we're running React within the Rails application, we also have routes defined for our Rails API, and Rails will be responsible for all the routing logic in our application.
 So let's think about what will happen from the point of view of **Rails** when a user makes a request to these routes.